Azure-Samples/azure-iot-hub-large-twin-example/python/README.md

 In the `automate-setup` directory,

+*Ensure environment variables are set*

+If you have followed the [COMMON_SETUP](../COMMON_SETUP.md) and have not closed the shell, the necessary environment variables should already be set.
+Otherwise, you can manage them by using a `.env` file.

 - Copy `.env.sample` to `.env` and update the values
 - Source the `.env` file: `source .env`

+*Run the script*

 - Ensure the script is executable: `chmod +x new-blob.sh`
 - Execute the backend script to upload and apply a new blob:
     ```